Sonans/querylicious/README.md

 ## Code of Conduct

-Everyone interacting in the Querylicious project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/querylicious/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Querylicious project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/huyderman/querylicious/blob/master/CODE_OF_CONDUCT.md).

+## Credits

+Thanks to the talented Alex Daily ([@Daily@tootplanet.space](https://tootplanet.space/@Daily) or [@heyalexdaily@twitter.com](https://twitter.com/heyalexdaily)) for creating the awesome logo!